corbanvilla/saintcon-container-village/README.md

 Come by and talk to @animcogn or @mindjuju and get a login for the challenge you'd like to attempt

+Blue-Team challenges are awarded points on completion.
+A VM is provided for you to use to go through the guide.

+Red-Team challenges are awarded points on finding the flag

 For a beginning intro to Docker, skim through

 https://docs.docker.com/v17.09/get-started/